 Edutopia and the New York Times

 Comprehensive lesson plans mostly created before the election, but with video links and lessons on topics such as the Electoral College.
 Find the Edutopia resources here.
 And find New York Times resources on The Learning Network blog here.

 A joint statement on the results of the presidential election was

 released the day after the election, in Spanish and English, from

 California Senate President pro Tempore Kevin de León (D-Los

 Angeles) and California Assembly Speaker Anthony Rendon

 It included the following: “California is — and must always be — a refuge of justice and opportunity for people of all walks, talks, ages and aspirations — regardless of how you look, where you live, what language you speak, or who you love… California will defend its people and our progress.
 We are not going to allow one election to reverse generations of progress at the height of our historic diversity, scientific advancement, economic output, and sense of global responsibility.”

-Tom Torlakson reassured California public school students that they are
+Tom Torlakson reassured California public school students that

 all safe from discrimination and bullying.